-D. If an appeal is taken and the client is entitled to bail pursuant to Miss.
-Code § 99-35-115 and M.R.Cr.P.
-8.3 pending appeal, counsel should advise of this and if client requests bail pending appeal, trial counsel should seek a reasonable bail where appropriate and cooperate with appellate counsel in providing information to pursue bail in an appellate court if necessary and requested.
+D. If an appeal is taken and the client is entitled to bail pending appeal counsel should advise of this and if client requests bail pending appeal, trial counsel should cooperate with appellate counsel in providing information to pursue the request for bail.